Supernumerary nipple

-A supernumerary nipple is an additional instance of nipple occurring in mammals, including humans.
+A supernumerary nipple is an additional instance of nipple occurring in mammals, including humans and monkeys.
 They are often mistaken for moles.
 Studies variously report the prevalence of supernumerary nipples as approximately 1 in 18 and 1 in 40.

 The nipples appear along the two vertical "milk lines", which start in the armpit on each side, run down through the typical nipples and end at the groin.
 They are classified into eight levels of completeness, from a simple patch of hair to a milk-bearing breast in miniature.

 Types

 Polythelia refers to the presence of an additional nipple alone, while polymastia denotes the much rarer presence of additional mammary glands.

 Although usually presenting on the milk line, pseudomamma can appear as far away as the foot.